Directive Principles of State Policy UPSC

 Option c – 36 to 51

-The purpose of the inclusion of the Directive Principle of State Policy in the Indian Constitution is to establish
+The inclusion of the Directive Principles in the Constitution primarily aims to achieve

-The enforcement of Directive Principles depends mostly on
+The enforcement of Directive Principles largely depends on

-Who described the Directive Principles of State Policy as a novel feature of the Constitution of India?
+Who referred to the Directive Principles of State Policy as a novel aspect of the Indian Constitution?

 (d) Mahatma Gandhi